Get insider access

 Score distribution

 Soundstage describes the perceived location, size, and environment where the music/sound is happening.
-Headphones that can reproduce this effect give the impression that sound is coming from outside in a room, rather than inside a vacuum in your head.
-A headphone with a good soundstage will sound more like speakers in a room compared to headphones on your head.
+Headphones that can reproduce this effect give the impression that sound is coming from outside, in a room, rather than inside a vacuum in your head.
+Headphones with a good soundstage will sound more like speakers in a room than headphones on your head.

-Soundstage gives spaciousness to an audio reproduction, which sounds more natural and open.
-This makes soundstage an important component of sound quality.
+Soundstage gives spaciousness to an audio reproduction, making it sound more natural and open.
+Thus, soundstage is an important component of sound quality.

 Learn more about this test